mstksg/inCode/copy/entries/ttt-1.md

 A decision function means that, for any `x`, we can say that either `P @@ x` can be proven true or can be proven false.
 See [this section][singletons-decide] for a deeper discussion on why `Decision` has both the `Proved` and `Disproved` branch.
-Essentially, we keep track of "provably false" because we can use it later to build other useful decision functions and proving functions.
+Essentially, it prevents us from just returning "disproved" without proving it (so we can be sure that our decision function is "correct" and not just cheating), and, in the long term, we keep track of "provably false" because we can use it later to build other useful decision functions and proving functions.

 [singletons-decidable]: https://blog.jle.im/entry/introduction-to-singletons-3.html#decision